Skip to main content

 Irvington: Parking is available at the intersection of County Highway D and Paradise Valley Road.

-Downsville: Parking is near the intersection of Highway 25 and County Highway C. The Empire in Pine Lumber Museum in Downsville traces the colorful Lumber Era of Dunn County and gives trail users a look into the history of the area.
+Downsville Parking is near the intersection of Highway 25 and County Highway C. The Empire in Pine Lumber Museum in Downsville traces the colorful Lumber Era of Dunn County and gives trail users a look into the area's history.

 The Chippewa River State Trail connects to the Red Cedar State Trail in the Dunnville Wildlife Area near the confluence of the Red Cedar and Chippewa rivers.
 Sandbars in this area offer access to swimming, fishing and picnicking.
 There is some parking in the Dunnville Wildlife Area near County Highway Y.